Study of neutrinoless double beta decay in the Standard Model extended with sterile neutrinos: Role of nuclear matrix elements in decay process

 For $M_k < 1$ MeV, the $( M^{0\nu\beta\beta}(0) - M^{0\nu\beta\beta}(M_k)$ suppression becomes almost $10^{-3}$, so that the $0\nu\beta\beta$ decay rate should be suppressed by six orders of magnitude.
 The decay rate is even more suppressed for lower values of $M_k$.
-So for this regime of masses of sterile neutrinos $0\nu\beta\beta$ decay becomes experimentally inaccessible. \item {\bf All sterile states are in the heavy regime}\\ Proceeding as above,
+So, for this regime of masses of sterile neutrinos, $0\nu\beta\beta$ decay becomes experimentally inaccessible.
+However, a detailed study of nuclear matrix elements, especially in the light mass regime, and its impact on the $0\nu\beta\beta$ decay amplitude has been carried out in Refs.\cite{Dekens:2023iyc, Dekens:2020ttz}, where a reduced level of suppression rate is emphasized. \item {\bf All sterile states are in the heavy regime.}\\ Proceeding as above,

 In this case,